Samuel1-ona/To-Do-List-Smart-Contract-/README.md

+#ToDO List Smart Contract

+The ToDo list smart contract facilitates task management with three essential functions: adding a new task, updating an existing task, and deleting a task from the list.

 # Sample Hardhat Project

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, and a script that deploys that contract.